Envision a FULLY PUBLIC White Stadium for students & the community!

 The demolition of White Stadium and parts of Franklin Park has already begun, making it more urgent than ever to take action.
 The City of Boston and Boston Unity Soccer Partners LLC have pushed forward with their expansion and renovation plans for White Stadium without proper environmental review or meaningful community input.
-This reckless approach threatens the park’s historic and ecological integrity, as well as the well-being of the communities that rely on it.
-Now is the time to stand up and defend Franklin Park before it’s too late!
+There is still time to hault the private-public plan and build a high quality facility for the students & the community.

 -